Do I have to be a first time home buyer to take advantage of the GNND program?

 Can I enter the GNND lottery again in a year after selling my first GNND home?

 Sorry, this is once in a lifetime program and your current spouse is also disqualified even if they were not married to you when you were awarded the home.
-You all also disqualified if you previously purchased a home on either of the two predecessor programs Office Next Door or Teacher Next Door.
+You are also disqualified if you previously purchased a home on either of the two predecessor programs Office Next Door or Teacher Next Door.

 Who makes repairs and improvements to the homes?